Brooklyn Motorcycle Accident Lawyer

 - Difficulty walking

-Broken bones are common in any accident, including motorcycle accidents.
-Our bones are designed to sustain some force, but not the amount that a collision with a car or road can have on the body.
+Broken bones are common in motorcycle accidents.
+Our bones can sustain some force, but not the amount that a collision with a car or road can have on the body.
 Depending on the type of crash, a bone may sustain a small fracture or completely shatter.
 Broken bones can take several weeks to several months to heal.
 Your doctor may use a cast or perform surgery to fix the break.
 In many cases, pain can persist years beyond the actual injury.

 Road rash is a term that describes the severe skin lacerations sustained from the road or another surface during a motorcycle or other accident.
 When unprotected skin rubs against a hard surface, the skin can break and become inflamed.
 These injuries often leading to secondary issues, including: